malioni91/uofgconnect/README.md

 # UofG Connect
 UofG Connect’s primary objective is to help students find their friends’ location around the campus and provide an intuitive interface to keep them in touch.
 Students can register only through their university e-mail address and once logged in, they can search for their friends that are UofG users.
-The app will then display the friends’ locations on the map and allow the user to send a message to their friends.
+The application will then display the friends’ locations on the map and allow the user to send a message to their friends.

 ### Authors